Photo: Bella Bridesmaids | Sarah Harvey

 Jersey

 Jersey is a lightweight and stretchy knit fabric, often made from different fiber blends.
-For example, there’s poly/spandex jersey.
-This is sometimes called silk jersey or silky jersey, ultra-soft to the touch, and oh-so-comfortable to wear.
-It’s a versatile fabric choice that you can wear in any season.
+For example, poly/spandex jersey (sometimes referred to as silk jersey or silky jersey) is ultra-soft to the touch and comfortable to wear.

 Lace